 - 1. Enrollment in the University of Kentucky.
-(Students are considered for acceptance by the Department only after acceptance by the University of Kentucky.); - 2.
-Completion of the pre-major component (Pre-major courses include: CHE 105, CHE 107, CHE 111, CHE 113, BIO 152, DHN 212, and DHN 241) required for all students within the Department of Dietetics & Human Nutrition with a minimum pre-major coursework grade-point average of 2.8.1 - 3.
+(Students are considered for acceptance by the Department only after acceptance by the University of Kentucky.); - Completion of the pre-major component (Pre-major courses include: CHE 105, CHE 107, CHE 111, CHE 113, BIO 152, DHN 212, and DHN 241) required for all students within the Department of Dietetics & Human Nutrition with a minimum pre-major coursework grade-point average of 2.8.1 - 3.
 Submission of an application form to the Department of Dietetics & Human Nutrition Academic Coordinator.

 Lower-division students enrolled in the Department of Dietetics & Human Nutrition should apply for upper-division admission to the Human Nutrition Program or Didactic Program in Dietetics during the semester they are completing the pre-major course work.
-Application deadlines are September 15th, February 15th, and July 15th.
-Notification will be made before priority registration begins for the following semester to allow students to register for major- level coursework that coming semester.
+Application deadlines, appeals, and notification dates are below are approximate.
+Notification will be made before priority registration begins for the following semester to allow students to register for major-level coursework that coming semester.